PowerMeMobile/gen_http_api/README.md

 Response content type
 ---------------------
-Instead of binary body, you can use erlang proplist that will be converted to JSON.
+Instead of binary body, you can use an Erlang proplist that will be converted to JSON.
 For example:
 ``` erlang
 read(_Params) ->